 Diving Malapascua best dive sites

 Diving in Malapascua is world-famous for the thresher sharks, but the diversity of marine fauna of dive spots all around the island is equally stunning.
 This is why Malapascua made it to my list of the best diving in Asia-Pacific.
-Unfortunately, I didn’t see them, but Malapascua is also a popular place to see the cute couples of Mandarin fish during sunset dives.
+Malapascua is also a popular place to see the cute couples of Mandarin fish during sunset dives, even if, unfortunately, I didn’t see them.

 Here are the 5 best dive sites of Malapascua: